jfhbrook/public/README.md

     [0;31mDocstring:[0m
     ::

-      %crochet_config key [value [value ...]]
+      %twisted_config key [value]

-    Configure settings for Crochet_:
+    Configure settings for twisted_ipython:

     - *timeout*: How long to wait for autoawaited twisted code to run before canceling, in seconds.
 Defaults to 60.
-Crochet uses ``2**31`` internally as a "basically infinity" constant, if you would like this limitation to just go away and leave you alone.
+Crochet uses ``2**31`` internally as a deprecated "basically infinity" constant, which you can use yourself by passing in 'INFINITY'.

     Examples::

         # Show the current config
+        %twisted_config show

+        # Show just the config for timeout
-        %crochet_config show
+        %twisted_config show timeout

+        # Set the timeout to 5 seconds
-        %crochet_config set timeout 5
+        %twisted_config timeout 5

+        # Reset the config to its default settings
+        %twisted_config reset

     positional arguments:
       key